According to a report showed up on Forbes, Ford will use Google’s autonomous drive technology soon.

 Self Parking Systems: One system that are just being introduced on some luxury models is the self parking ability.
 Of course the car needs to be brought near the parking spot first by the driver and be told where the system is expected to park – but it is still a definite forward step in our journey towards full autonomous cars.

 Fully autonomous cars: By fully autonomous cars, we mean that the vehicle is able to completely manage itself from point A to point B, without any human intervention whatsoever.
 This technology is already here but not in the commercial stage yet.
 It is still in experimental stage and being tested as described above under the history of autonomous cars section.
 So how do autonomous cars work?

 Autonomous cars need to do basically two things to find their way and drive: The complete map of its surrounding area including the objects and the travel path defined in that area, and its relative position and what it is doing with respect to that defined map – here defined means that the car “knows” the meaning of the objects in that map.
 Of course the map we are talking about here, and the relative position of the car versus that map is dynamic and being continuously updated.
 In order to come up with this map, an autonomous car uses equipment such as:

 Radar sensors: Radar sensors are mainly used to detect various obstacles

-Cameras: Currently used for distinguishing lanes and backup assistance, but as image processing software continues to develop, the importance of cameras on board will increase.
+Cameras: Currently used for distinguishing the lanes and backup assistance, but as the image processing software gets more developed, the importance of cameras on board will increase.

-Ultrasound Sensor: Currently ultrasound sensors are mainly used for detecting obstacles in front and back of the car, while manually or automatically parking the car.
+Ultrasound Sensor: Currently ultrasound sensors are mainly used for detecting obstacles in front and back of the car while manually or automatically parking the car.

-Benefits of Driverless Cars and Future Predictions
+• Benefits of Driverless Cars and Future Predictions

 Traffic Police: There will be a dramatically reduced need for traffic police, if at all.